George Eastman Museum: History

 The Rochester estate of George Eastman (1854–1932) was bequeathed upon his death to the University of Rochester.
-The mansion served as the residence for the university president for ten year (first Benjamin Rush Rhees, then Alan Valentine).
+The mansion served as the residence for the university president for ten years (first Benjamin Rush Rhees, then Alan Valentine).
 In 1948, the university donated the mansion and surrounding property to the museum and the Georgian Revival Style mansion was adapted to serve the museum's operations.

 George Eastman House was chartered as a museum in 1947.
 From the outset, the museum's mission has been to collect, preserve, and present the history of photography and film.
 The museum opened its doors on November 9, 1949, displaying its core collections in the former public rooms of Eastman's house.
 In October 2015, the museum changed its name from George Eastman House to the George Eastman Museum.

 The museum's original collections included the Medicus collection of Civil War photographs by Alexander Gardner, Eastman Kodak Company's historical collection, and the massive Gabriel Cromer collection of nineteenth-century French photography.
 The Eastman Museum has received donations of entire archives, corporate and individual collections, and the estates of leading photographers, as well as thousands of motion pictures and massive holdings of cinematic ephemera.

 But by July 19, 1984, the museum had a $500,000 deficit, and the museum's holdings were considered by many to be among the world's finest, but with the collections growing at a rapid pace, the museum was increasingly burdened by its own success.
 Additional space became critical to store and study the increasing number of collected objects.